Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 ## 4. Fund Me
 - `Remix Fund Me` project.
 - We will be developing a crowdsourcing smart contract (to be used by a crowdsourcing application - way of getting money).
+- We will any native cryptocurrency to be sent to this contract.
 -